Somdotta07/To-do-List/README.md

 **or press the green Code button in the upper right corner and choose to download from the Download ZIP link.**
 **To setup the webpack for this project**
 #### Install Webpack
-- Follow the instructions from the getting started guide to set up the basics.
-Implement all the steps from Basic Setup to NPM Scripts.
+- Follow the instructions from the [getting started](https://webpack.js.org/guides/getting-started/#basic-setup) guide to set up the basics.
+Implement all the steps from *Basic Setup* to *NPM Scripts*.
-- install the HtmlWebpackPlugin to automatically create the index.html file in the /dist directory
+- The next step is to add html file :
-- Follow the instructions from the setting up HtmlWebpackPlugin guide.
-Be extra careful when updating the module.exports object in your webpack.config.js file, to not to make any nesting mistakes.Then
+    Follow the instructions from the [setting up HtmlWebpackPlugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin) guide
+Then
 ```
 npm run build
 ```